Revealing the canalizing structure of Boolean functions: Algorithms and applications: Algorithms for revealing the canalizing layer structure

 \subsection{Algorithm for Boolean functions represented as polynomials}

 The first algorithm, implemented in Macaulay2, takes as input \emph{any} Boolean function and returns its canalizing layers.
-The algorithm is based on successive evaluations of the inputs of the functions to check for canalizing inputs and subsequent removal of these from the search.
-It was implemented in Macaulay2.
+The algorithm is based on successive evaluations of the inputs of the function to check for canalizing inputs and subsequent removal of these from the search.